patrickschulz/openPCells/CONTRIBUTING.md

 * improve handling of error messages deep in a call stack
 * proper and thorough testing
 * pcell module implementation mostly in C, lua only as an interface
-* properly support pcells written in C (required pcell module C implementation)
+* properly support pcells written in C (requires pcell module C implementation)

 ## Important Types
 There are a few types that are used throughout the project.